 One of the first signs of impending labour is a drop in mum’s body temperature from 38.5°C to 37°C – labour usually begins around 12-24 hours after that.

-To know when this happens, take your dog’s temperature twice a day with a rectal thermometer throughout her final week of pregnancy.
+To know when this happens, take your dog’s temperature twice a day with a rectal thermometer throughout the final week of pregnancy.
 If you’re unsure how, ask your vet to show you.
 If you find that taking her temperature is causing your dog stress, then stop.
-You need to help her to stay as calm as possible at this time.
+You need to help your dog to stay as calm as possible at this time.

-Very occasionally, your dog may move the nest that you made for her to another area of the house.
-If this happens, try not to move it from her preferred location if possible.
+Very occasionally, your dog may move the nest that you made for them to another area of the house.
+If this happens, try not to move it from the preferred location if possible.

 The stages of labour and delivery

 In general, dog births are normally straightforward and don’t often involve complications.
 Although you should interfere as little as possible, it’s still important to be with your dog giving birth so that you can support her and step in if there are any problems.
 Labour normally lasts 3-12 hours, and happens in three stages.

 - The cervix and uterus prepare for delivery with smaller contractions that may not be visible to you.

 - Your dog’s vulva will begin to swell in preparation for delivery.

 - During this stage of labour, dogs may be very restless and unsettled and mum may pant and shiver – this is all perfectly normal, so don’t worry.

 The second stage is the passing of puppies which usually takes between 3-12 hours but can take up to 24 hours.